RamDesai28/library_backend/README.md

 ## Project Overview
 The Library Management System Backend is built using Node.js and Express.js with MongoDB as the database.
 The system allows:

- -User Management: Readers and Authors can sign up, log in, update their profiles, and manage their account details.
+ **User Management**: Readers and Authors can sign up, log in, update their profiles, and manage their account details.
- -Book Management: Authors can add, update, and remove books.
+ **Book Management**: Authors can add, update, and remove books.
 Readers can view, search, and borrow books.
- -Borrowing & Returning: Readers can borrow up to 5 books and return them, updating the book stock accordingly.
+ **Borrowing & Returning:** Readers can borrow up to 5 books and return them, updating the book stock accordingly.
- -Session Management: Implemented "Remember Me" functionality with JWT-based session management.
+ **Session Management:** Implemented "Remember Me" functionality with JWT-based session management.

 # Features

 ## User Management
-  -Users can sign up as Readers or Authors.
+  **Users can sign up as Readers or Authors.**
-  -Readers can borrow books, and Authors can manage books they have written.
+  **Readers can borrow books, and Authors can manage books they have written.**
-  -The "Remember Me" functionality keeps users logged in for 15 days using session tokens.
+  **The "Remember Me" functionality keeps users logged in for 15 days using session tokens.**

 ## CRUD Operations for Books
   -Authors can create, read, update, and delete books.